igo320345/ros_course_2023/README.md

-# ROS Course tutorials (ROS for babies)
+# ROS Course (ROS for babies in Robotics)
-ROS course tutorials: full course from the absolute zero to the practical use in robotics applications.
+ROS course : full course from the absolute zero to the practical use in robotics applications.

 ITMO University 2023